Local analysis of the history dependence in tetrahedra packings: Results

-As already shown in reference \cite{neudecker:13} the number of constraints in a tetrahedra packing does not only depend on $\phi_{global}$ but also on the tapping protocol used to prepare the sample.
-This allows us to prepare two pairs of {\it iso-volume fraction} samples i.e.~they have same the value of $\phi_{global}$ but which differ in $C$.
-Figure \ref{fig:master_plot} shows these two pairs, one of them is labeled $7g^{10k}$ and $2g^{400}$, the other is $5g^{10k}$ and $2g^{1600}$.
-The main number number indicates the $\Gamma$ value used during preparation, the superscripts denotes the number of taps.
+As already shown in \cite{neudecker:13}, the average number of constraints in a tetrahedra packing does not only depend on $\phi_\textnormal{global}$ but also on the tapping protocol used to prepare the sample.
+This history dependence allows us to prepare three pairs of packings with each approximately identical $\phi_\textnormal{global}$ but different values in $C$.
+These pairs are indicated by open and closed symbols in figure \ref{fig:choice}.
+The naming scheme we will use in the following is based on $n$G$a$ where $n$ stands of the number of taps applied and $a$ corresponds to the acceleration of these taps.
+I.e.~packing {\tt 1600G2} has been tapped 1600 times at 2 g.

-Our second comparison is between two pairs of packings that have approximately the same value of $C$, but different volume fraction $\phi_{global}$.
-We will refer to them as {\it iso-constraint} pairs.
-They are also displayed in figure \ref{fig:master_plot} using the labels $7g^{10k}$ and loose (i.e.~packing has not been tapped at all); the second pair is $5g^{10k}$ and $2g^{20}$.